forjoyilive/sidekick/plugin/README.txt

 == Showcase ==

-* Sidekick was used to create the text for all of the kittens on the [Kitten Delivery Service](https://www.kittendeliveryservice.com/) website.
+* Sidekick WP was used to create the text for all of the kittens on the [Kitten Delivery Service](https://www.kittendeliveryservice.com/) website.

 == How to Use ==

-1. Once the plugin is activated, go to Setting -> Sidekick
+1. Once the plugin is activated, go to Settings -> Sidekick WP
 2. Add your OpenAI API key (there is a link that shows you where to get one)
-3. Open up a post or page in the block editor and look for the Sidekick logo in the upper right
+3. Open up a post or page in the block editor and look for the Sidekick WP logo in the upper right
 4. Start writing!

 == Frequently Asked Questions ==